 - Onion and ginger

-- Seasoning: soy sauce, sake (or Chinese cooking wine), sugar, salt, sesame oil, and cornstarch (or any starch)
+- Seasonings: soy sauce, sake (or Chinese cooking wine), sugar, salt, sesame oil, and cornstarch (or any kind of starch you have)

 Instructions